Girls in Love (novel)

-Girls in Love is the first book in the Girls series, written by Dame Jacqueline Wilson, DBE, a noted English author who writes fiction for children and young teenagers.
-It was first published in 1997.
-The other books in the series are Girls under Pressure (1998), Girls out Late (1999), and Girls in Tears (2002).
+Girls in Love is the first book in the Girls series written by British author Jacqueline Wilson, first published in 1997.
+The story is about three 13-year-olds exploring romance, both real and fantasized.
+It was adapted into the TV series Girls in Love in 2003, produced by Granada Television and aired on ITV.

+The other books in the series are Girls Under Pressure (1998), Girls out Late (1999), and Girls in Tears (2002).

 Plot summary

 The novel is narrated by Eleanor Allard, a.k.a.
 Ellie.
-The book opens with Ellie's Family holiday to Wales where she meets a nerdy boy named Dan.
+The book opens with Ellie's family holiday to Wales where she meets a nerdy boy named Dan.
 Dan falls for Ellie and asks her out but his feelings are not reciprocated and Ellie turns him down.
-Ellie arrives back at school after the summer holidays to find her best friend, Nadine, has a new boyfriend named Liam, her other friend, Magda, soon asks a boy named Greg out as well.
-Feeling left out, Ellie makes up a character as her boyfriend, who is a boy that she sees nearly everyday on her way to school.
-She names him Dan (like the nerdy boy she met in Wales) and describes him as a 15 year old handsome boy.
-Magda and Ellie soon start to think that Liam is using Nadine for sex as Nadine comes to school depressed sometimes.
-With her big mouth, Magda accidentally mentions it to Nadine which upsets her.
-But eventually she forgives them both.
+Ellie arrives back at school after the summer holidays to find one of her best friends, Nadine, has a new boyfriend named Liam.
+Her other best friend, Magda, soon starts dating a boy named Greg.
+Feeling left out, Ellie makes up a fictional boyfriend, who is based on a young, good looking man that she sees nearly every day on her way to school.
+She names her fictional boyfriend Dan (like the nerdy boy she met in Wales) and describes him as 15 years old and handsome.
+Magda and Ellie soon start to suspect that Liam is pressuring Nadine for sex as Nadine starts to act out of character after spending time with Liam.
+Magda mentions her and Ellie's concerns to Nadine which upsets her and causes the girls to fall out, though they later reconcile.